Homemade Salsa with Fruit and Feijoa Blossoms

 The other night I was out for a walk with my camera.
 I noticed a small tree/shrub with stunning little flowers on it.
 I took a picture, posted it on Facebook and started trying to figure out what it was.
 I google imaged all kinds of things.
 Little white flowers with red pistils, flowering shrubs with white flowers, but nothing came up.
 Then a wonderful Facebook friend from Italy, identified the “tree” for me.
 It is called a Fejioa tree.
 Not only does it have beautiful blossoms, it also produces a wonderful fruit (sometimes referred to as pineapple guava).

 As I read about this beautiful tree, I also found out that the blossoms are edible.
 One writer described them as tasting like cinnamon cotton candy.
 Not believing this, I quickly ran outside and popped a few of the flower petals in my mouth.
 Cinnamon cotton candy.
 Seriously.
 I was so inspired, I decided to throw together a recipe that could include the petals.
-I came up with this fruit salsa, infused with rosemary.
+I came up with this fruit homemade salsa with fruit, infused with rosemary.
 If you don’t have feijoa blossoms, don’t worry.
 It is great without them!

 - 1 cup mango, diced